01enix/CS4900-Final-Project---Team-5/README.md

     <model_name>_<dataset>_<timestamp>.pth

-  ### NOTE: Training logs are saved inside the "runs/" folder as within the project folder:
+  ### NOTE: Training logs are saved inside the "runs/" folder as within the project folder.

-    view the logs using the CLI TensorBoard command (optional)
+    To view the logs use the CLI TensorBoard command (optional)

   ![image](https://github.com/user-attachments/assets/08ac29f8-86a6-471e-bbbe-1e3b45616259)